-- 25. (1) On the conclusion of the proceedings under regulation 24 the counting officer shall open separately each ballot paper envelope placed in the receptacle for postal voters' ballot papers. - (2) Where a ballot paper envelope does not contain any ballot paper, the counting officer shall mark on that envelope the words "no ballot paper enclosed", and shall place it in the receptacle for rejected votes of postal voters. - (3) Where a ballot paper envelope contains a ballot paper, the counting officer shall- - (a) if the marked number on such envelope corresponds to a similar marked number on such ballot paper, place such ballot paper in the receptacle for postal voters' ballot papers; and - (b) if such envelope contains a ballot paper and the marked number on such ballot paper does not correspond to the marked number on such envelope mark on such envelope the word "rejected", attach such ballot paper to such envelope and place them in the receptacle for rejected votes of postal voters.
+- 25. (1) On the conclusion of the proceedings under regulation 24 the counting officer shall open separately each ballot paper envelope placed in the receptacle for postal voters' ballot papers. - (2) Where a ballot paper envelope does not contain any ballot paper, the counting officer shall mark on that envelope the words "no ballot paper enclosed", and shall place it in the receptacle for rejected votes of postal voter.

+- (3) Where a ballot paper envelope contains a ballot paper, the counting officer shall- - (a) if the marked number on such envelope corresponds to a similar marked number on such ballot paper, place such ballot paper in the receptacle for postal voters' ballot papers; and - (b) if such envelope contains a ballot paper and the marked number of such ballot paper does not correspond to the marked number on such envelope, mark on such envelope the word "rejected" attach such ballot paper to such ballot paper to such envelope, and place them in the receptacle for rejected votes of postal voters. - 26.
+On the conclusion of the proceedings under regulation 25, the counting officer shall put the contents of the receptacle for rejected votes of postal voters and the contents of the receptacle for the declaration of identity into two separate packets and shall seal such packets.

-Sealing up of rejected votes and declarations of identity.
+Sealing of rejected votes and declaration of identity.